v2chrisb/i2spd/README.md

 * [The Little Schemer](http://scottn.us/downloads/The_Little_Schemer.pdf)
   (teaches recursion)

 Cheers, and if you haven't explored the world of Lisp and Scheme, I'd  recommend at least giving them a look.
 It's all pretty fascinating. :-)

+*<<updated 12/21/2013>>*